Phi Alpha Pi: Chapter house

 When Parson's Hall was constructed, the fraternity leased rooms on the building's fourth floor.
 The group spent $2,000 upfitting their rooms with butternut and black walnut wood.

 The group laid the cornerstone of a chapter house on June 15, 1890, during the college's commencement week.
 It was dedicated during commencement week on June 17, 1892.
 The chapter house is constructed of Lake Superior sandstone in Greek-Swiss or colonial style.
 It features a portico with eight red granite columns and a roof of red Spanish tiles.
 Its first floor includes an auditorium, cloakroom, committee room, library, reception hall, and parlor.
 The auditorium seats several hundred people.
 Its second floor includes committee rooms, a dining hall, dressing rooms, a janitor's apartment, a kitchen, a pantry, and apartments for twenty members.
 The chapter house cost around $24,000 to build ($ in today's money).
 I. C. Seely of Minneapolis was the major donor to the project; a tablet with his name and class year was placed at the house's entrance.

 The chapter house was listed on the Michigan Register of Historic Places.
 On November 2, 1978, the house was destroyed by a fire; forty firefighters fought the blaze for seven hours.
-The fire was cause by faulty wiring.
+The fire was caused by faulty wiring.
 The only part of the historic structure that was undamaged was the portico and columns, stone walls, and chimney.
 WIthin two weeks of the fire, the fraternity announced that it planned to restore the damaged chapter house.
 However, the insurance company only paid $200,000 of the $500,000 needed to restore the structure.
 Part of the house was occupied in 1981.
 By November 1985, the exterior restoration was completed, along with most of the interior.

 The house was damaged by arson on April 9, 1989.
 The fire destroyed the third floor and roof; the second and first floors had water damage.

 The house is located on 504 S. Main Street on the Olivet campus.